RE-COLORING CARBURETOR BODIES(2000)

 A. Zamak is zinc based alloy so you can use any zinc colouring method.
 Try next download free booklet on metal colouring and plating:

 - there you can find some zinc colouring methods.

 - Zagreb, Croatia

-Ed. note Jan 2017: Although wetpaintserv.us was a legitimate site when Goran posted it, it is now at best a link farm, at worst a phishing site.
-It told me my computer was infected (which it isn't) and that it could fix it.
-Don't go there!!
-But here is Goran's actual booklet.
+Ed. note Jan 2017: Although wetpaintserv.us was a legitimate site when Goran posted it, it now appears to be a malware site.
+Don't go there!

 October 6, 2012

 Thank you very much!
 Your data, as well as helping with my immediate situation, promises to be a valuable reference for future metal-coloring projects.David Parker